 Here, the parties faced a problem, or rather, once again faced with a problem that hampered the settlement for a year and a half, since the beginning of the first attempts to find effective cooperation between the two antiterrorist coalitions.
 This attitude to An-Nusra.

 The fact is that Americans and Europeans could not shake hands with Al Qaeda leaders under the flag of Al Qaeda.
-In order to eliminate the collision, An-Nusra did not, of course, curtail activity in Syria, but first declared a "break" with Al-Qaeda, and then even changed her name from "Jabhat al-Nusra" (Assistance Front) to "Jabhat Fatah Al- Sham "(Front of the conquest of Syria).
+In order to eliminate the conflict, An-Nusra certainly did not turn down the activities in Syria, but first she declared a "break" with Al-Qaeda, and then even changed her name from "Jabhat an Nusra" (Assistance Front) to "Jabhat Fatah Al- Sham "(Front of the conquest of Syria).
 It turned out a bit strange: nevertheless the word "help" sounds less aggressive than "conquest", but who from Europeans will pay attention to such details?
-But the new name "mashed" among the numerous "kataibs" (brigades), "Liv" (divisions) and other units of the "conquest" of the long-suffering "ash-Sham."
+But the new name "wiped" among the numerous "kataibs" (brigades), "Liv" (divisions) and other units of the "conquest" of the long-suffering "ash-Sham".

 True, the group overdid it when, in March 2015, announced the accession to the coalition of several "conditionally moderate" organizations - "Jays al-Fatah" (the Army of Conquest).
 Than only discredited the new allies: quite well-known "Akhrar ash Sham" (completely "Kataib Ahrar ash-Sham" - "Brigades of free people of Syria"), "Muslim brothers" and others, as it was said, "conditionally moderate".